tobinvanpelt/vim-semicolon/Readme.md

 ------------------------------

 - when debugging a file (;d) a virtualenv must be specified before running
+- appears to be an error with which virtualenv is used:  start a virtualenv, then tmux, then switch virtualenv, then run semicolon

 - test the current function under the cursor
 - test the current file